-To the best of authors' knowledge, this is the first work on scaling VQCs using tensor rings.
-We note that the approximation of two-qubit gates using singular value decomposition brings non-linearity in the operations, and is inherently like adding the ReLU or soft-max operation. in classical neural networks.
-We believe that this non-linearity further helps in the selection of parameters of VQCs, and thus helping achieve improved performance.
-We evaluate the performance of the proposed approach on Iris and MNIST datasets.
-In case of the Iris dataset, the performance is significantly better than the implementation of VQCs in Qiskit \cite{cross2018ibm}.
-This demonstrates that the proposed architecture using TR representation outperforms not using approximation.
-This is likely because of introduction of non-linearity and efficient computation of gradients in the compressed TR representation.
-Further, due to linear scaling of computation and storage, this structure allows for scaling in the number of qubits, which has a potential to demonstrate quantum supremacy in machine learning.
+To the best of authors' knowledge, this is the first work on using scalable TR based VQCs for classification.
+We note that the approximation of two-qubit gates using singular value decomposition brings non-linearity in the operations, and is inherently similar to adding the ReLU or soft-max operations in classical neural networks.
+We believe that this non-linearity further helps in the selection of the learnable parameters thus helping achieve improved performance.
+Furthermore, VQCs have been popularized for their robustness to noise making them well-suited for NISQ era computers indicating that TRVQCs can share a similar robustness to the noise added through truncation.

-\if 0 We summarize our contributions as follows: \begin{itemize} \item We propose a method that uses a noisy tensor ring to approximately represent the variational quantum circuit \item We implement the method to train the tensor network on Iris and MNIST datasets for classification to emphasize the performance improvement with larger number of qubits \end{itemize} \fi
+The rest of the manuscript is organized as follows: Section \ref{sec:2} discusses the related literature corresponding to the approximation methods and their utility in QML.
+Section \ref{sec:3.1} discusses the workings and general architecture of VQCs.
+Section \ref{sec:3.2} introduces the mathematical notion of the TR approximation of a quantum state and the transformation of the TR with respect to the single and two qubit rotations.
+Section \ref{sec:3.3} describes the supervised learning algorithm that utilizes the TR approximation and transformation techniques from Section \ref{sec:3.2}.
+Section \ref{sec:4} demonstrates the results from the experiments comparing the proposed architecture with a Matrix Product State simulator accompanied by a discussion on the storage and computational complexity.
+Finally, Section \ref{sec:5} concludes the manuscript by briefly summarizing the results from the work and discussing limitations and future directions of research.